Shrestha-Nr-Sinha/Attendance_Tracker/README.md

  ### About
   This project is all about taking attendance using face recognition.

+  The model has an accuracy of 99.38% on the Labelled Faces in the Wild (LFW) benchmark.

-  The model is trained with some images.
+  Initially, this is trained with some images.
 When the person stands in front of webcam then his/her face will be recognized using trained images and his/her attendance will be updated in the excel sheet with name and time.

 # Pre-requisites
 Install Visual Studio with Desktop development with C++ (to compile C++ toolkit ,i.e., Dlib)